 4. Marketing Report

-A marketing report such as the one above enables you to keep track of your expenses for your marketing campaigns and weigh them against the results you’re getting.
-This will allow you to calculate your return on investment and determine whether your initiatives worked in raising revenues.
+A marketing report such as the one below enables you to keep track of your expenses for your marketing campaigns and weigh them against the results you’re getting.
+This will allow you to calculate your return on investment and determine whether your initiatives raised revenues.

 A marketing report includes data from different marketing sources.
 If you’re doing email marketing, you should establish how many people are actively subscribed to your content.
 If you have a blog or website, this report should show your SEO data and website analytics so you can understand how many people you’re reaching through your site.

 It’s also a good idea to include data on your leads and customers.
 This will allow you to know how your marketing efforts are being converted into earnings.